 Although the global numbers of new cases detected annually is decreasing significantly, there were still over 202,000 new cases found in 2019 of which the majority were found in India.
 Approximately 10% were children.
 Many of these people will already be severely disabled because their treatment came too late.
 It is therefore very important that the large numbers of people affected by leprosy but not yet found and diagnosed, receive treatment and assistance before severe disability occurs.

 The way in which any individual understands leprosy depends on his or her particular perspective.
 Epidemiologists puzzle over questions of incidence and prevalence; government health officials check its effects on stretched budgets; to many lay Westerners, leprosy is a horror that is only encountered in films such as Ben Hur; while for academics and medics leprosy is a mycobacterial invasion that can be cured by applying powerful bacteriocidal drugs.

-‘Cured’, however, is a term that is misleading.
+‘Cured’, however, is a misleading term.
 A person in Pune, India, once described leprosy as “my living death”.
 A particularly sad reflection was that, from a medical perspective, the patient was cured – that is, having taken regular doses of a recognised multi-drug therapy, his body had been cleared of leprosy bacilli.
 However, because of recurrent foot ulcers and nerve pains, the society in which he lives does not consider him cured.
 His family will not accept him – and he suffers continued physical and psychological distress as a consequence.
 His personal perspective of “my living death” is appropriate, because to be dislocated from one’s family or community in a Hindu society, such as Nepal, is to be denied any meaningful role in life.